 Challenges are quite frequent in Austria.
-As to the chances of success, in the reporting period from 1 February 2018 to 31 January 2019, almost 34 per cent of appeals filed with the BVwG were granted.
+As to the chances of success, in the reporting period from 1 February 2020 to 31 January 2021, almost 27 per cent of appeals filed with the BVwG were granted.

-For each application, a fixed basic fee has to be paid.
-The amount depends on the contract and the type of proceeding and varies from €324 to €6,482.
+For each application, a fixed basic fee must be paid.
+The amount depends on the contract and the type of proceeding and varies from $\notin 324$ to $\notin 6,482$ .
 The basic fee may be further increased (e.g., trebled when the estimated contract value is more than 10 times higher than the relevant thresholds) or reduced (e.g., quartered in the case of applications for review of tender documents).